1. How do I apply for Financial Aid

 20. If I am employed through the Work Study program, how often will I get paid?

 Student employees are paid bi-weekly.
-Students pick up pay checks at the Tusculum College Business Office.
+Students pick up pay checks at the Tusculum University Business Office.

-21. If I receive scholarships from agencies outside of Tusculum College, what happens to my other financial aid?
+21. If I receive scholarships from agencies outside of Tusculum University, what happens to my other financial aid?

 If you have been awarded financial aid and then receive a scholarship, we may have to reduce some or all of your federal student financial aid, student loans, need based aid, or the work-study award.